BID-DATA/geospatial_analytics_scl/README.md

 1. Reusable building blocks for common geospatial tasks (in `src/`).
 2. Applied sector workflows that demonstrate how to use those building blocks end-to-end (in `sector/`).

+To support collaboration and long-term maintainability, workflows are organized to be easy to navigate, adapt, and hand off, with lightweight metadata and clear conventions for inputs/outputs and intermediate products.
 In line with the [SCL geospatial governance](https://idbg.sharepoint.com/:b:/r/sites/DataGovernance-SCL/Shared%20Documents/General/M.%20Manuals%20%26%20Standards/M.1%20Data%20Governance/M.1.6%20Geospatial%20Data/SCL%20Geospatial%20Data%20Governance%20Framework.pdf?csf=1&web=1&e=KwhwHo), the emphasis is on consistency, reproducibility, and clear documentation practices across projects.

 ## Repository structure